hyxos/www.tzi.cards/content/games/tu-tzi/game-play/index.md

 <div id="overview">

 ## Overview
-In Tǔ Zǐ, players compete to build the most *[Powerful Formations](formations#powerful-formations "Formations")* to score points and win!
+In Tu Tzi, players compete to build the most *[Powerful Formations](formations#powerful-formations "Formations")* to score points and win!

 Play is divided into rounds.
 During each round, players take turns *recruiting* by drawing cards, *building* by adding cards to their formation, and *discarding*. *See [Turn Actions](#turn-actions "turn actions").*

 A round ends when the last player has completed their formation, or the stock pile is gone, whichever comes first. *See [Completing Round](#complete-round "Completing Round").*

-Prior to scoring , if a player has the Tǔ Zǐ card in their formation, they get one last opportunity to swap a card. *See [Tǔ Zǐ Phase](#tu-zi-phase "Tu Zi Phase").*
+Prior to scoring , if a player has the Tu Tzi card in their formation, they get one last opportunity to swap a card. *See [Tu Tzi Phase](#tu-tzi-phase "Tu Zi Phase").*

 Points for the round are recorded, and deal passes to the left, or clockwise. *See [Scoring](#scoring "Scoring")*